zambal/eml/README.md

 is more convenient most of the time.

 #### Languages
 Let's turn back to Eml's data types.
-Mostly you'll be using binaries and markup.
+Mostly you'll be using binaries and elements.
 In order to provide translations from custom data types, Eml provides the `Eml.Parsable` protocol.
 Primitive types are handles by languages.

-A language implements the Eml.Language behaviour, providing a `parse`, `render` and `markup?` function.
+A language implements the Eml.Language behaviour, providing a `parse`, `render` and `element?` function.
 The `parse` function converts types like strings, integers and floats in to eml.
 The `render` function converts eml in to whatever representation the language has.
 In practice this will be mostly binary.
-The `markup?` function tells if the language provides markup macros.
+The `element?` function tells if the language provides element macros.
 By default Eml provides two languages:
 `Eml.Language.Native` and `Eml.Language.Html`. `Eml.Language.Native` is a bit of a
-special case, as it has no markup and is used internally in Eml.
+special case, as it has no elements and is used internally in Eml.
 It is responsible for all conversions inside an `eml` block, like the conversion from a integer we saw in previous examples. `Eml.Language.Html` however is a language that the Eml core has no knowledge of, other than that it is specified as the default language when defining